swag-lang/swag/llvm/llvm/docs/Reference.rst

 :doc:`OptBisect`
   A command line option for debugging optimization-induced failures.

+:doc:`SymbolizerMarkupFormat`
+  A reference for the log symbolizer markup accepted by ``llvm-symbolizer``.

 :doc:`The Microsoft PDB File Format <PDB/index>`
   A detailed description of the Microsoft PDB (Program Database) file format.